ajkavanagh/vimwiki-publishing-system/docs/06-Run-state.md

 # Run State - how we track what we are doing

+**NOTE: this is not accurate any more and likely will be removed.**

 So in the program, we need to know what we are doing.
 Which means that we need to collect together the various *mutable* and *immutable* parts of the state of the application and bring them together.